luistapia6-11/workshop/docs/grc341/module-1.md

 ## Create IAM user

-1. If you don't already have an IAM user, create one now from the [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1#/users)
+1. If you don't already have an IAM user, create one now from the <a href="https://console.aws.amazon.com/iam/home?region=us-east-1#/users" target="_blank">IAM console</a>

 2. Upload SSH public key or generate HTTPS credentials for your IAM user